muffindud/TM_Lab_3/Game Plan/Game Assets.md

 ## Graphics:
 * The resolution of the screen will be 32x18 tiles (256x144 pixels)
 * The game will consist of tiles (8x8 pixels)
-* The player model will have the height of 2 tiles (10 - 14 pixels)

 ## Required Textures (1x1 tiles):
 * [x] Grass block (~4 different patterns)
 * [x] Dirt block (~4 different patterns)